 There are two main ways to earn more:

 The money, in my humble opinion, should be kept at places that are easy enough, yet hard enough to access.
 Here are some good options to put your emergency money – 5 Best Places to Save Money in Malaysia, Ranked

 Step 4 – Invest your money

 Now, finally, we have arrived at the investment part.
 If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as low-risk investments.
-But if not, use this article as a guide – What to Invest with RM1000: 15 Options You Should Know
+But if not, use this article as a guide – 3 Best Investments in Malaysia (+ The Best Way to Invest Your Money)

 Important: Whatever you do, do NOT skip Steps 1-3!